obiwanjacobi/LogicLang/source/Jacobi.LogicLang/Jacobi.CuplLang/readme.md

 When an internal representation for the device has been finalized, it should nor be hard to output a valid `.jed` file.

 TODO

+---

+- [ ] Syntax: Pin declarations can combine different list and range notations.
+- [ ]